Levels Courses

 Level II Basic - Katie Traxler

 Katie Traxler teaches K-5 music at Gateway Elementary, a public school in Madison, TN.
 Previously she taught 3K-5 music in NYC for 15 years.
-In addition to teaching general music classes, she leads a chorus, recorder ensembles, orff ensemble, and various after-school classes and clubs in piano, guitar, ukulele, and movement.
+In addition to teaching general music classes, she leads a chorus, recorder and Orff ensembles, and various after-school classes and clubs in piano, guitar, ukulele, and movement.
 Committed to collaboration and arts integration, Traxler works closely with the classroom teachers to maintain a rich curriculum integrating music, movement, drama, and visual art within the social studies, math and ELA content across all grade levels.

-Level III Basic - Brent Holl
+Level III Basic - Charles Tighe

-Movement - Griff Gall
+Movement - Anna Spallina

-Recorder - Allison Croskey
+Recorder - Leslie Timmons

 Contact: